18F/uswds-jekyll/pages/guide/storage.md

 Directories in `/project` are not backed up, however users can copy important data from a directory in `/project` to a corresponding directory in `/KEEP` that is backed up nightly.
 User should not run jobs from a directory in `/KEEP`.

+Many software applications are available on Ceres as [modules](https://scinet.usda.gov/guide/ceres/#modules), however sometimes users need to install software by themselves.
 Since home directories have a small quota, it is recommended to install software, such as Python, Perl, R packages and conda virtual environments in `/projectproject_name`.
 The [Conda Guide](https://scinet.usda.gov/guide/conda/#example-2-installing-tensorflow-into-a-keep-directory) provides instructions on how to install conda virtual environments in `/project`, while